-- 1. Part-time studies are only permitted in the master's degree program. - 2.
+- 1. Part-time studies are only permitted in the master's degree program where the part-time option has been granted under the quality assurance process. - 2.
 A student in part-time studies may enrol over the course of each academic year in a maximum of one-third of the annual program requirements; enrolment in each session by part-time students is subject to college approval. - 3.
-A student who is registered in part-time studies is subject to the minimum degree fee (see General Regulations, §A14.4 Minimum Degree Fee). - 4.
+A student who is registered in part-time studies is subject to the minimum degree fee (see General Regulations, §A14.4.2 Minimum Degree Fee). - 4.
 Transfer from part-time studies to full-time studies requires the approval of the college. - 5.
 See time limits for part-time studies (General Regulations, §A6.6). - 6.
 Part-time special (non-degree) students may take a maximum of 0.5 or 1.0 full-course equivalent FCE in any session as approved by the graduate unit (see §A5.4.1).